Swiss chalet

 Doing an afternoon bike ride is a great way for all ages to appreciate the town and the surrounding area.
 The Sugar River bike trail starts right in New Glarus, and the nearby Badger State Trail connects New Glarus to north to Madison and south all the way down to Illinois.
 Bikes are available to rent at the historic train depot, but must be reserved in advance.

 If you like miniature golf, Swissland Mini Golf has mini golf with a twist–real goats grace the course!
-They may not improve your score but they will definitely add to the fun.
+They may not improve your score, but they will definitely add to the fun.

 Can you spot the goat?